arnav-jain1/Fall_2024/EECS_565/miniproj/MP3/report.md

 ## Question 5
-The output of the mysystem program can be seen in mysystem_output.txt This program just calls the system syscall which calls execl which calls execv and since the parameter is /usr/bin/env which prints all the env vars since execve eventually ends up inheriting all the enviornment vars from the shell allowing for consistency.
+The output of the mysystem program can be seen in mysystem_output.txt This program just calls the system syscall which calls execl which calls execve.
+The parameter is /usr/bin/env which prints all the env vars since execve was called by system which inherits the env from the shell.
+The new program eventually ends up inheriting all the enviornment vars from the shell.

 # Task 3